Introduction

 Website type

-A personal blog may require only basic hosting, while an eCommerce store may need higher performance servers.
+A personal blog may require only basic hosting, while an e-commerce store may need higher-performance servers.

 Budget